Blizzard57/UI-UX/README.md

-# UI-UX
+# Design Concepts

-Design and ideas
+Different designs and ideas for projects.
+Contains barebone projects which are a great shooting point.